Efficient Fraud Detection Using Deep Boosting Decision Trees: Experimental design

 \subsection{Datasets}

 We use five real-life imbalanced datasets(Bank Marketing\footnotemark[1] , Vehicle Insurance \footnotemark[2] , Fraudulent on Cars \footnotemark[3] , Worldline \& ULB\footnotemark[4] , BankSim \footnotemark[5] ) of fraud detection to perform our analysis.
 Table \ref{table1} shows the summary statistics of those datasets.
 The targets are divided into two types: normal and abnormal, among them, majority of the data are normal, and minority are abnormal.
-This is a typical imbalanced binary classification problem.
 The features of datasets can be divided into two categories: categorical features and numerical feature, and meanwhile categorical features include ordered and unordered features.
-Therefore, data pre-processing is required before using these data, and it mainly refers to three processes: handling disordered category features using One-Hot Encoding; handling ordered category features using Sequential Encoding; normalizing numerical features.

 The datasets contain category features, and some of them are disordered among different categories.
 For instance, there is marital status of users in Bank Marketing.
 Since computers can only accept numeric inputs, the original category features need to be digitally encoded.
 In this paper we adopt One-Hot Encoding to process this class of category features without sequential information.
 Specifically, the category features are mapped to a One-Hot vector.
 Taking gender as an example, this feature contains two categories, each corresponding to a one-hot vector of length 1, namely male = $\{1\}$ and female = $\{0\}$.